Microsoft Intune

 Get-WindowsAutopilotInfo.ps1 -Online -GroupTag "<yourgrouptagname>" -TenantId "<yourtenantname>.onmicrosoft.com”

-Then you have to login with an account that has Intune Administrator activated.
+On the Browser Pop-Up sign in with an account that has Intune Administrator activated.

 Restart-Computer